What is hyperhidrosis?

 The risk of side effects increases with higher doses.
 Before taking this medicine, you should talk with your dermatologist about your individual risks and benefits.

-miraDry is the only noninvasive, FDA-cleared treatment that will free you from the bothersome problems of underarm sweat.
+miraDry is the only non-surgical, FDA-cleared treatment that will free you from the bothersome problems of underarm sweat.
 By eliminating the sweat and odor glands, you can feel confident that your underarms will remain dry in any situation.”
 Click here to learn more about miraDry as a treatment option.

 By seeing a dermatologist, many people find treatment that effectively controls their excessive sweating.
 This often greatly improves their quality of life.